Everyday Habits That Support Brain Health After 60

 What About Ginkgo?

-Ginkgo biloba has been studied for its potential effects on circulation and cognitive function, particularly in relation to blood flow to the brain.
-Some people report subtle improvements in mental clarity or focus, which is why it continues to be used by those interested in cognitive support.
+Ginkgo biloba has been studied for its potential effects on circulation and cognitive function, particularly in relation to blood flow.
+Some people report subtle improvements in mental clarity or focus, which explains its continued use among those interested in cognitive support.

-Large reviews summarized by the National Center for Complementary and Integrative Health note that results are mixed, with no clear evidence that ginkgo prevents cognitive decline.
+Large reviews summarized by the National Center for Complementary and Integrative Health note mixed results, with no clear evidence that ginkgo prevents cognitive decline.
 However, it remains of interest for its vascular effects and long history of use.

 NCCIH: Ginkgo

-For many people, ginkgo is best viewed as a potential complement rather than a substitute for foundational habits such as sleep, movement, stress reduction, and social connection.
+For many people, supplements are best viewed as a complement rather than a substitute for foundational habits such as sleep, movement, stress reduction, and social connection.

 The Bottom Line

 Brain health after 60 is shaped less by enhancement and more by protection.
-Sleep, movement, connection, stress management, and daily rhythm quietly determine how clearly the mind functions day to day.
+Sleep, movement, connection, stress management, and daily rhythm quietly influence how clearly the mind functions from day to day.

 If you try just one thing this week, choose a habit that reduces strain rather than adds effort — an earlier bedtime, a walk with others, or fewer evening distractions — and notice how your mental clarity responds over time.